Aloe vera juice is enjoyed across the world as a refreshing beverage.

 Aloe is derived from the Arabic word alloeh meaning ‘bitter and shiny substance’, which might give you an idea of what it tastes like in its natural form.7

-Raw unsweetened aloe vera juice (straight from the leaf) has been described as tasting anywhere from neutral to extremely bitter.
+Raw unsweetened aloe vera gel (straight from the leaf) has been described as tasting anywhere from neutral to extremely bitter.

 Aloe vera juices that are available commercially taste much better, thanks to additional natural flavourings such as cranberry and chamomile, or sweeteners.